krishnawijaya/krishnawijaya/README.md

 - 👋 Hi, I’m @krishnawijaya
 - 👀 I’m interested in Web & Mobile Apps Development
 - 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on small projects in Bali
+- 💞️ I’m looking to collaborate on small projects
 - 📫 How to reach me ...

 <!---